Fuhao-Wang/Fuhao-Wang.github.io/_pages/cv.md

 Education
 ======
+* MA in Economics,  Northwest University, 2021
-* Ph.D in Economics, Guanghua School of Management, Peking University, 2017
+* BA. in Economics, Nanjing University of Posts and Telecommunications, 2018
-* B.S. in Statistics, Sun Yat-sen University, 2013

 Work experience
 ======
-* Summer 2017: Research Associate
-  * Penn State University
-  * Supervisor: Professor Runze Li

 Skills
 ======